New Product Development Best Practices By 8 Leading Product Executives

 1. Melissa Perri: Learn what your users want before shipping

-Melissa tells listeners to make learning a priority:
+Melissa tells listeners to make learning a priority before launching or shipping a new product:

 “It’s not about shipping as fast as possible, it’s about learning.”